Cancer Biology and Precision Oncology (Online Learning) MSc, PgCert, PgDip

-- Cancer biology I: Cellular and Molecular Biology of Cancer.
-You will cover the hallmarks of cancer and learn how these influence the aetiology and treatment of the most common cancer types. *Precision Oncology I: Multi-omics approaches in oncology.
-You will learn the basics of multi-omic technologies (to explore epigenome, transcriptome, proteome, and metabolome) and be able to demonstrate how these are being used to improve patient outcomes.
+- You will learn the basics of multi-omic technologies (to explore epigenome, transcriptome, proteome, and metabolome) and be able to demonstrate how these are being used to improve patient outcomes.

-- Core skills: research techniques and science communication.
-You will be given an omics dataset and be taught how to analyse the data with statistics in R, bioinformatic analysis, and digital pathology software.
+- You will be given an omics dataset and be taught how to analyse the data with statistics in R, bioinformatic analysis, and digital pathology software.
 You will learn how to present the data to peers and to the public, and how to write reports.

-- Cancer Biology II: Tumour-host interactions.
-You will explore tumor intrinsic and extrinsic conditions of the host that impact tumor initiation, progression, and therapeutic response.
+- You will explore tumor intrinsic and extrinsic conditions of the host that impact tumor initiation, progression, and therapeutic response.
 Specifically, you will investigate immune evasion and immunotherapies, the tumour microenvironment, and how metabolic and hormonal changes influence tumour growth.
 How this knowledge can be harnessed to improve therapies will also be discussed.

-- Precision oncology II: From bench to beside.
-This course will focus on drug design and mechanism of action from chemistry, phenotypic screening to clinical trials and biomarker identification.
+- This course will focus on drug design and mechanism of action from chemistry, phenotypic screening to clinical trials and biomarker identification.
 You will learn from success stories of local drug discovery and benefit from input from specialist nurses, trial coordinators, and patients.

-You will select six electives from a choice of twelve:
+You will select six electives from a choice of ten: